La Doré: Demographics

-Festivals
+Arts and culture

 La Doré holds an annual truck festival, the Festival des camionneurs de La Doré, which took place for the first time in the summer of 1981.
 In 1991, the festival organizers decided to establish a snowmobile festival in January, the Rally des Loups de La Doré, which is now a snow-cross competition sanctioned by the SCM.

-Sawmill
+Attractions

 The municipality also includes one of the oldest water-powered sawmills still operating in Quebec.
 The Moulin des Pionniers, from circa 1904, is a major tourist attraction and historic site for the village and region.